 This is a simple example of how we can use the Azure Machine Learning Studio (classic) to build a simple Linear Regression model.
 We can build more complex models and also, we can use different machine learning algorithms based on the requests that we have.

-If you want to discuss Azure Machine Learning Studio and how you can use it in your projects, feel free to contact us.
+If you want to discuss Azure Machine Learning Studio and how you can use it in your projects or other Azure DevOps advantages, feel free to contact us.